Health Professions and Occupations Act

 The HPOA will result in some key changes, including:

-- New requirements for committing to cultural safety and humility, improved governance, strengthened oversight of health profession regulatory colleges (see Office of the Superintendent of Health Profession and Occupation Oversight below), a safer complaints and adjudication process, and better information sharing;
+- New requirements for committing to cultural safety and humility, improved governance, strengthened oversight of health profession regulatory colleges (see Health Professions and Occupations Regulatory Oversight Office below), a safer complaints and adjudication process, and better information sharing;

 - A set of guiding principles that health professions regulators will be required to adhere to;